From the Alembic home page:

 - Renderable Objects Only

-- Limits the export to scene layers that are currently visible.
+Limits the export to scene collections that are currently visible.

 - Flatten Hierarchy